News & Articles

 The aim of the relief is to provide an incentive for companies to retain and commercialise existing patents, and to develop new innovative patented products or processes.

-There are also strict deadlines in respect of electing into the patent box regime, and making a claim for the patent box deduction.
+There are also strict deadlines in which you need to elect into the patent box regime and make a claim for the patent box deduction.
+Typically, a company must elect into the regime within two years of the end of the accounting period in which the relevant income arises.

-The timing of electing into the Patent Box regime requires careful consideration.
+What’s more, the timing of electing into the patent box regime also requires careful consideration.
 For example, if a company elects into the regime and the IP is generating losses rather than profits, this can result in an IP loss which then has to be offset against future IP profits, before any patent box relief can be claimed.
 In other words, it can delay the benefit of the election.

-Rickard Luckin can assist with establishing a Company’s eligibility, calculating the patent box deduction and making the relevant claims and elections.
+To streamline the entire process, contact a tax adviser.
+Rickard Luckin can assist with establishing your eligibility, calculating the patent box deduction and making the relevant claims and elections.

 Find out more